ukucukali/DesignPatterns/README.md

 ### Open/Closed Principle

 + Aim to while adding new features to code keep  existing code working
-+ When you describe this principle there is very common description is that "Class­es should be open for exten­sion but closed for modification."
++ When you describe this principle there is very common description is that "Classes should be open for extension but closed for modification."
 + Open: class can be extended as subclass and use it whereever you needed.
 + Closed: when class is %100 percent ready to use by other classes and interface won't change in the future
 + To sum up class should be open for extention and close to be modification at the same time.